M6 motorway: Operational

-J4 to J10A Dynamic Hard Shoulder enhancements

-Work started in March 2022 to upgrade the existing Dynamic Hard Shoulder smart motorway to add newer safety features to the motorway, such as a concrete central reservation, new emergency areas and drainage improvements.
-Currently, this work does not have an end date proposed.
+Work started in March 2022 to upgrade the existing dynamic hard shoulder smart motorway to add newer safety features to the motorway, such as a concrete central reservation, new emergency areas and drainage improvements.

-J21A to J26 smart motorway

-Work started in early 2021 to upgrade the M6 from junction J21A to J26 to the all lane running standard of smart motorway, with an estimated cost of between £100 million - £250 million.
+Work started in early 2021 to upgrade the M6 from junction J21A to J26 to the all lane running standard of smart motorway, with an estimated cost of between £100–250 million.
 The smart motorway was originally due to be fully open in 2023, but was only completed in late 2024.

+Incidents

+On 13 September 1971 at 7 am, due to fog at Lymm, 11 were killed in an incident on the northbound carriageway which involved 94 vehicles.
+The motorway was closed for ten hours.
+Five bodies were so badly burned that recognition was difficult.
+There were 14 fire engines from Knutsford, Northwich, Altrincham, Stockton Heath, and Warrington.

 Junctions

 Data from driver location signs are used to provide distance and carriageway identifier information.
 Where a junction spans several hundred metres (yards) and the start and end distances are known, both distances are shown.